Overview

 Moderate to low disposable income

-"I love exercising, but it’s so hard to motivate myself to do even the simplest things."
+"I love being active, but it’s so hard to motivate myself to do even the simplest things."

 Frustrations